Ever have a nagging running injury that always comes back whenever you push above a certain mileage?

 Our technology allows us to draw and track exact angles at all joints of the lower body, and then show you the components of your form that are good as well as those where improvement is needed.

-Being able to see yourself run (in slow motion) from different angles will allow you as a runner to understand where problems may be occurring, and more easily make subtle changes to your form.
-The running analysis is not only aimed at preventing/helping injury, but also at improving efficiency and performance.
+Being able to see yourself run (in slow motion) from different angles enables you to understand where problems may be occurring.
+That way you can more easily make subtle changes to your form.
+The running analysis is not only aimed at preventing/helping injury, but also at improving a runner’s efficiency and performance.
 We have many high-level runners do a running analysis to see specifically how they can optimize their performance.